Saint Louis University School of Law,

 Intern to Judge Lisa Van Amburg

-Nino assists a broad spectrum of litigation clients in state and federal courts in the firm’s business litigation and financial restructuring groups.
-He has handled contractual matters involving shareholder disputes, creditors’ rights, and financial services litigation.
-Nino also represents pro bono clients, most recently pursuing an excessive force claim on behalf of a state prisoner in federal district court.
+Nino assists a broad spectrum of clients in state and federal courts in the firm's business litigation and financial restructuring & bankruptcy groups.

-Prior to joining Thompson Coburn, Nino clerked for the Honorable Paul C. Wilson at the Supreme Court of Missouri.
-During law school, Nino interned at the U.S. Attorney’s Office in the Eastern District of Missouri and with Judge Lisa Van Amburg on the Missouri Court of Appeals, Eastern District.
+Prior to joining Thompson Coburn, Nino clerked for the Honorable Paul C. Wilson of the Supreme Court of Missouri.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).